 However, for women who were more than 1 centimeter dilated at the time of the intervention, women in the membrane sweeping group were significantly more likely to develop PROM (9.1% vs. 0%).

-This is important because these are the women who actually received membrane sweeping, instead of cervical massage.
+This is important because these are the people who actually received membrane sweeping, instead of cervical massage.

 Rates of maternal infection (chorioamnionitis) were similar between the two groups, for both GBS-negative and GBS-positive women.

 There is a theory that Vitamin C can strengthen the membranes and prevent them from breaking early.
-However, only one study has found that Vitamin C may prevent PROM, while two studies have found that it may actually increase the risk of PROM.
+One study has found that low-dose Vitamin C may prevent PROM, while two studies have found that high-dose Vitamin C may actually increase the risk of PROM.

-In a small but high-quality trial that took place in Mexico, 109 pregnant women were randomly assigned to receive Vitamin C 100 mg once per day or an identical-looking placebo pill, starting at 20 weeks.
-Women could not be in the study if they were taking any other prenatal vitamins.
+In a small but high-quality trial that took place in Mexico, 109 pregnant women were randomly assigned to receive a small dose of Vitamin C once per day (100 mg) or an identical-looking placebo pill, starting at 20 weeks.
+People could not be in the study if they were taking any other prenatal vitamins.

-One in four women in the placebo group (25%) experienced PROM, compared to only 8% of the Vitamin C group (Casanueva et al., 2005).
+One in four people in the placebo group (25%) experienced PROM, compared to only 8% of the Vitamin C group (Casanueva et al., 2005).